Step 1: Submit your FAFSA

 The Texas Application for State Financial Aid (TASFA) is used to collect information to help determine eligibility for state financial aid programs that are administered by institutions of higher education in the state of Texas.
 Students that are classified as a Texas Resident who cannot apply for federal financial aid using the Free Application for Federal Student Aid (FAFSA) are encouraged to submit a paper FAFSA, complete the TASFA, or complete the eTASFA, which is available on CASH.

 Click here for more questions & answers about the FAFSA.

 Incoming students: Apply for admission to UT Austin using either the ApplyTexas or Coalition for College application by December 1.
 There is no separate scholarship application; scholarship-specific questions will be available through MyStatus.

 Incoming students who do not submit a FAFSA will still be considered for scholarships that do not require financial need.
 You are encouraged to submit a FAFSA to be considered for the widest range of scholarships.

 Continuing students: Apply for scholarships using the Continuing and Transfer Student Scholarship Application by March 15.
 The application opens in November every year and will be available on CASH.

 CASH is the online system used to access your financial aid and scholarship information.
 Throughout your time at UT Austin, use CASH to see your financial aid award, check the status of your financial aid and scholarship applications, and check on any outstanding requirements that may prevent you from receiving your aid.

 Step 4: Verification

-After you have submitted your FAFSA, the Office of Financial Aid may request more information to complete your financial aid application.
+After you have submitted your FAFSA, the Office of Scholarships and Financial Aid may request more information to complete your financial aid application.
 We will notify you through email and CASH if additional documents are needed as part of the verification process.

 Step 5: Receive Award Notification